 Trucking companies are responsible for hiring qualified drivers who can safely operate vehicles weighing up to 80,000 pounds.
 When they violate this basic legal duty, they can be held responsible for the negligent hiring of unqualified or disqualified drivers.
-If you were injured in a truck accident in Houston and would like to learn more about how hiring practices may impact your case, reach out to a knowledgeable Houston truck accident lawyer from The Doan Law Firm.
+If you were injured in a truck accident in Houston and would like to learn more about how hiring practices may impact your case, reach out to the knowledgeable 18-wheeler accident legal team at The Doan Law Firm.
 We offer a free case review to discuss your legal rights and options.

 Driving a semi-truck requires particular skills and qualifications.
 Drivers must have the appropriate license type and potential endorsement before they can legally drive certain types of trucks.
 They must also be in a physically fit condition so that they can operate the vehicle safely.
 Unqualified drivers lack the qualifications or experience to safely be hired to operate a truck.